 One of my hands-down favorite places in the Balkans was Mostar, in the Herzegovina side of Bosnia + Herzegovina.
 The small, muslim city is as charming as can be, with the iconic ‘old bridge’ and river.
 You can visit Blagaj spring, Počitelj castle, Medugorje, and Kravice waterfalls all in the same area.

 Another place that would be good to spend an entire day if you have it is Mljet island.
 Most of the island is a national park characterized by two tidal salt water lakes that are connected by a small bridge.
 You can kayak or bike around these lakes, or soak up the sun in one of the most picturesque places in Croatia.

 Need Help Planning Your Trip to Croatia?

 Contact me!
 I have spent over ten months here over four years, have seen the tourism grow with my own eyes, and know the in’s and out’s of most of the country.
 I would love to help plan private tours, sailing trips, or any general Croatia consulting!
 Pop me an email at firstname.lastname@example.org and I’ll help you plan your perfect Croatian getaway!

-If you enjoyed my guide, please PIN it 🙂
+If you enjoyed my guide to Dubrovnik Travel, please PIN it 🙂